aaronparker/aaronparker.github.io/_posts/2006-08-31-download-protecting-a-network-from-unmanaged-clients.md

 tags:
   - Domain-Isolation
 ---
-I promise this won&#8217;t become yet another blog just reposting links to other sites (more original posts to come), but here a link to a new document on the Microsoft Download site that&#8217;s worth mentioning.
+I promise this won't become yet another blog just reposting links to other sites (more original posts to come), but here a link to a new document on the Microsoft Download site that's worth mentioning.
 This document goes into the various methods that can be used to protect your network from unmanaged clients.
 This includes:

   * Domain and Server Isolation with IPSec;
   * VPN Quarantine services;